liuhuanone/bpftrace-llvm-arm64/README.md

 # use it
+1. need install qemu-user-static(eg: apt-get install -y qemu-user-static) if in x86.
-1. Build bpftrace as a statically linked binary uses bpftrace-static.patch.
+2. Build bpftrace as a statically linked binary uses bpftrace-static.patch.
 2. choose docker image in Dockerfile.xxx, you can also find them in [docker hub](https://hub.docker.com/r/liuxinquan/bpftrace-llvm-arm64) ：**liuxinquan/bpftrace-llvm-arm64:jammy-glibc235** or **liuxinquan/bpftrace-llvm-arm64:focal-glibc231**.